rsp/node-static-http-servers/README.md

 [![License][license-img]][license-url]

-Examples of serving static files with HTTP using Node.js on few levels of abstraction, from `express.static` to directly using the `net` module with raw TCP sockets.
+Examples of serving static files with HTTP using Node.js on five levels of abstraction - from `express.static` to directly using the `net` module with raw TCP sockets.

 Examples
 --------